Why is soil testing important?

 - Nitrogen is needed in relatively large quantities but it is not measured because it continuously moves between organic forms (not available for plant uptake) and inorganic forms (available for plant uptake).
 This is affected by temperature, rainfall, soil texture and structure, biological activity, and many other factors.
 Nitrogen recommendations are provided, but they are based on the need of the particular plant you are growing for the upcoming season, not the amount in your soil.

 - Boron, zinc, and manganese are trace elements that can sometimes be deficient in Maryland, especially in Coastal Plain soils.
+If a soil test report shows a low Boron level dissolve 1 tablespoon of Borax in 1 gallon of water and apply the solution evenly from a sprinkling can over 100 sq. ft.

 - Don't pay for extra tests, such as soluble salts, or specific micronutrients unless you have a very good reason.